zcywxy/Notes/content/docs/Obsidian/paper notes/Trajectory Paper Review.md

 		- Results
 			- The multivariate stepwise linear regression models (DUP and EF were rank-transformed) showed that *DUP and baseline negative symptoms* were the only significant *predictors of change in executive function*.
 IQ was controlled by using the residuals from the regression models.
 		- Limitation
-			- DUP was measured by positive symptoms rather than negative and no consensus on executive function measures.
+			- DUP was measured by positive symptoms rather than negative. no consensus on executive function measures (which domain is better).
 2. [Brain structure, cognition, and brain age in schizophrenia, bipolar disorder, and healthy controls](file:///Users/yuan/Dropbox/papers/cog%20trajectory%20in%20SZ/Brain%20structure,%20cognition,%20and%20brain%20age%20in%20schizophrenia,%20bipolar%20disorder,%20and%20healthy%20controls.pdf)
 	- #cog_brain_biomarker
 		- 91 healthy controls, 81 SZ, 53 euthymic BD